ApplicationCraft/applicationcraft.com/source/developers/user-guide/scripting-apis/client-api/instance-data-functions/setinstancedata.html.markdown

 <td width="20">
 </td>
 <td width="750">
-The Instance Data object to be restored that was previously acquired with [getAppSnapshot()](/developers/user-guide/scripting-apis/client-api/app-functions/getappsnapshot)
+  The Instance Data object to be restored that was previously acquired with <a href="/developers/user-guide/scripting-apis/client-api/app-functions/getappsnapshot">getAppSnapshot()</a>

 </td>
 </tr>